PITTSBURGH -- Jeff Locke finally regained his All-Star form Thursday night.

 Jordy Mercer had two of the Pirates' six hits, including an RBI double in the eighth inning that pushed their lead to 3-1.
 Andrew McCutchen extended his hitting streak to 10 games when he doubled and scored during a two-run fourth.

-Mark Melancon survived a ninth-inning threat for his 13th save in 16 opportunities.
-The Cubs put the first two men on as Darwin Barney reached on a strikeout/wild pitch and Anthony Rizzo singled to snap an 0-for-17 skid.
+Mark Melancon survived a ninth-inning threat for his 14th save in 17 opportunities.
+The Cubs put the first two men on as Darwin Barney reached on a strikeout/wild pitch and Anthony Rizzo singled to snap a 0-for-17 skid.
 But Melancon bounced back to retire the next three batters.

 Chris Rusin (2-4) again had nothing to show for a fine outing as he took the loss despite giving up just two runs and four hits in seven innings with no walks and two strikeouts.